RuleWorld/bionetgen/index.md

 *Note*: yEd graph editor must be [installed separately](https://www.yworks.com/products/yed).

 The best way to get help, report a bug, or request a feature is to post an issue on the appropriate project's GitHub issues page.
-Otherwise, you may send an email to <bionetgen.main@gmail.com>.
+Otherwise, [email us](mailto:bionetgen.main@gmail.com).
 All help requests, including models or model snippets, will be treated *confidentially*.

 <!-- Are you a new user?
 Find information for BioNetGen beginners [here](/new_users). -->